ChickenFarming/Machine-Learning/README.md

 <h3 align="center">Machine Learning Team Model</h3>
 	<p align="left">

+We will create code for the model which will be converted into model.h5 and model.tflite, and will be deployed into the mobile app
-We have each branch with different models for each person, and here is detailed information
+We only choose one model that has the best accuracy in our team, so that our application has good performance We have each branch with different models for each person, and here is detailed information :
 1. Wahyu Luna Wijaya
    - model : transfer learning
    - type TL : Mobilenet V2